invenia/FTPClient.jl/README.md

 - Download Java 8
 - Download [SLF4J](http://www.slf4j.org/download.html) and move `slf4j-api-1.7.12.jar` to `/Library/Java/Extensions`

-The mock FTP server does not work with ssl.
+The mock FTP server does not work with ssl and requires root privileges.
 To run the non-ssl tests:
-    `julia runtests.jl false false`
+    `sudo julia test/runtests.jl`

 The ssl tests can be run if you have a local ftp server set up.
-- To run the tests using implicit security: `julia runtests.jl true true <username> <password>`
+- To run the tests using implicit security: `julia test/runtests.jl true true <username> <password>`
-- To run the tests using explicit security: `julia runtests.jl true false <username> <password>`
+- To run the tests using explicit security: `julia test/runtests.jl true false <username> <password>`